Microsoft outage impacting customers in Canada, around the world

 Microsoft is reporting issues with its Azure network infrastructure affecting users connecting with services globally, according to the company's status page.

+"An unexpected usage spike resulted in Azure Front Door (AFD) and Azure Content Delivery Network (CDN) components performing below acceptable thresholds, leading to intermittent errors, timeout and latency spikes," the online advisory reads.

-In a post on X, formerly Twitter, Microsoft 365 noted a "degraded performance" with several of its services and features.
+In a post on X, Microsoft 365 noted a "degraded performance" with several of its services and features.
+Two hours later, it said its "applied mitigations and rerouted user requests to provide relief."

-"Customers may experience timeouts connecting to Azure services.
-We have multiple engineering teams engaged to diagnose and resolve the issue," the tech company said in an online advisory.
+The advisory notes there has been an improvement in service available since 14:10 UTC (10:10 a.m.
+EDT), but not everything has been brought back to speed.

+"As we investigate reports of specific services and regions that are still experiencing intermittent errors, we believe that our network configuration changes have successfully mitigated the impacts of the usage spike, but that these changes are causing some side effects to certain services," the tech company wrote.

 Earlier this month, millions of computers operating on Windows crashed after cybersecurity firm CrowdStrike released a software update.
 The global outage impacted 8.5 million devices, grounded several flights and left customers without access to critical services like banking and health care.